 Martine defended her Dr. ès Sciences thesis in Paris Sud University followed by a one year post-doctoral stay in the Immunochemistry Department of the National Research Council (NRC) in Ottawa, Canada.

-As Director of the ESA “Endotoxins, Structures and Activities” group she is a Director at the French National Centre for Research (CNRS) and was also Head of a CNRS Group of Research.
+As Director of the ESA “Endotoxins, Structures and Activities” group she was a Director at the French National Centre for Research (CNRS) and was also Head of a CNRS Group of Research during 25 years.
 As a mass spectrometry specialist, she obtained the first spectra of native LPSs.
 One of her techniques for a new LPS extraction method is patented and was the basis of the R&D project that led to the creation of LPS-BioSciences.
 She was a recipient of the Paris Sud University Prize for Innovation and Valorisation in 2006, and was a laureate of the National Emergence Competition for innovative start-up projects in 2008 and for start-up creation in 2011.
 She has authored 111 publications in international journals, and 2 patents.
-She is a scientific councilor for the International Endotoxin and Innate Immunity Society (IEIIS).
+She was a scientific councilor for the International Endotoxin and Innate Immunity Society (IEIIS).
 She is laureate of the European Woman Innovators Prize in 2019.

 Jean-Marc was President of the "International Endotoxin and Innate Immunity Society” (1998-2000) of which he was a founding member.
 He has also an extensive expertise on cytokines, inflammation, and innate immunity.
 He initiated his biomedical research some twenty five years ago, particularly in the field of sepsis and systemic inflammation.
 He wrote the first book in French on cytokines (1993, 1996), and co-authored a book entitled "Sepsis and non-infectious inflammation: from biology to critical care " (2008).